University of Tulsa

 Workload per Semester

-An undergraduate student must be enrolled in at least 12 semester hours of work to be considered a full-time.
-A graduate student must be enrolled in at least nine credit semester hours of work to be considered a full-time.
+An undergraduate student must be enrolled in at least 12 semester hours of work to be considered full-time.
+A graduate student must be enrolled in at least nine credit semester hours of work to be considered full-time.

 Additional Application Materials

 Students nominated by IIE to TU must also complete the TU application.

 Students will receive their acceptance packet as promptly as possible, typically within 2-3 weeks after approval from the academic college and when immigration materials have been produced.